Resume Keywords: How to Find the Right Words to Beat the ATS

 An ATS is a workflow efficiency tool used by hiring managers to keep track of job applications across numerous platforms during every stage of the hiring process.

-The ATS is often complemented by an RMS, which allows recruiters to manage hiring activities, such as creating talent pools and scheduling interviews [2].
-In effect, these systems help employers ease the burden of managing and sifting through large applicant pools through the use of automation.
+The ATS is often complemented by an RMS, which allows recruiters to manage hiring activities, such as creating talent pools and scheduling interviews.
+In effect, these systems help employers ease the burden of managing and sifting through large applicant pools through automation.

-An ATS/RMS filters applicants by specified criteria, such as a specific credential or keyword.
-To find this information, the system turns your resume into plain text and scans it for the stated criteria.
-Afterward, it compares your resume to other resumes and ranks it according to the search query [3].
+Like an ATS/RMS, a resume keyword reader filters applicants by specified criteria, such as a specific credential or keyword.
+The system turns your resume into plain text to find this information and scans it for the stated criteria.
+Afterward, it compares your resume to other resumes and ranks it according to the search query.
 When this occurs, some resumes are highlighted, while others are effectively hidden.

 Why do you need ATS resume keywords?